 The top advantage to having automatic espresso machines is a no-mess operation.
 Using coffee capsules with ground espresso in them, you can get espresso with a consistent taste by just pressing a couple of buttons.

-The machine will even keep several used pods in it until you empty the compartment.
+The automatic espresso machine will even keep several used pods in it until you empty the compartment.
 Imagine the convenience!
 This is why I recommend people who are getting espresso makers for their office to get an automatic espresso machine.
 The automatic is the best espresso machine for office use.
 Some automatic espresso makers like Nespresso machines are only priced between $100 and $300 too.

 The best automatic espresso machine is Nespresso Citiz which comes with a milk steamer and frother so that you can make other types of espresso drinks like cappuccino and latte.
 You can get a cheaper automatic espresso maker without the milk frother if you only drink it black.

 Equally effortless to use is the super automatic espresso machine, although you will have to fork out more money for it.

 Super Automatic Espresso Makers

 The super automatic espresso machine is often found in establishments like hotel restaurants, so I’m sure most people would have used them before.

 These machines come with a built-in coffee grinder, so you can buy your favorite coffee beans and just put them in the espresso machine.
 When you need an espresso, just press a button and the machine will grind, tamp and brew your espresso in matter of seconds.